Marvel 2099: Setting

 The world of 2099 is a cyberpunk dystopia (similar to the world of Blade Runner).
 North America is a corporate police state ruled by a few huge megacorporations, most notably Alchemax, which owns the private police force the Public Eye (which primarily punishes criminals' bank accounts).
 There were, prior to the launch of the comics, no active superheroes in this world, and the previous heroes are mythologized through religion, as with the Church of Thor.
-The present-day Marvel continuity is referred to as an "Age of Heroes" that abruptly ended in a catastrophe a century before that also set back society (this catastrophe was averted in the present when Miguel O'Hara- Spider-Man 2099- temporarily swapped places with his past self shortly before the cataclysm, turning Miguel's world into an alternate future of the Marvel Universe rather than the future).
+The present-day Marvel continuity is referred to as an "Age of Heroes" that abruptly ended in a catastrophe a century before that also set back society (this catastrophe was averted in the present when Miguel O'Hara—Spider-Man 2099—temporarily swapped places with his past self shortly before the cataclysm, turning Miguel's world into an alternate future of the Marvel Universe rather than the future).

 Card system

 In the 2099 Universe, the monetary currency system uses implants commonly known as cards, which are credit ID implants.
 There are aluminum cards, gold cards, and platinum cards.
 Another type of card are black cards, which give the owner unlimited funds and law immunity.

+There is also a status known as "decred", which denies access to many public places, such as hospitals, hypermarkets, and shopping malls.

 Characters

+This section contains the characters from each of the 2099 realities: